apache/cordova-docs/www/docs/en/dev/config_ref/index.md

    Attributes(type) | Description
    ----------------- | ------------
    name(string) | *Required* <br/> Name of the plugin to be restored spec(string) | *Required* <br/> Details about the plugin to be restored.
 This could be a ```major.minor.patch``` version number, a directory containing the plugin or a url pointing to a git repository.
 This information will be used to retrieve the plugin code to restore from NPM, a local directory or a git repository.
-See [Plugin Spec](../cordova-cli/index.html#plugin-spec) for further details.
+See [Plugin Spec][plugin_spec] for further details.

    Examples: